• Home

 Which landmarks and destinations are recommended for history and culture buffs?

-For most tourists, Beijing and XianĀ are undoubtedly the first choices.
-Beijing used to be the capital of the Ming and Qing Dynasties and boasts and shows the most complete andĀ top-notch royal culture and architecture.
-Xi’an was the capital of the most prosperous dynasties, Han and Tang, etc. A Xian tourĀ will take you back to the most creative and open golden age of China.
+For tourists interested in history and culture, Beijing and Xi’anĀ are undoubtedly the top choices.
+Beijing used to be the capital of the Ming and Qing Dynasties and boasts and shows the most complete and top-notch royal culture and architecture.
+Xi’an, on the other hand, was the capital of the most prosperous dynasties, such as the Han and Tang.
+A Xi’an tourĀ will take you back to the most creative and open golden age of China.

-If you want more unique experiences, take Lhasa into account, the holy land of Tibetan Buddhism.
-The city provides a completely different perspective from the Han culture of the Central Plains and shows the diverse charm of Chinese culture.
+If you want more unique experiences, though, take LhasaĀ into consideration.
+As the holy land of Tibetan Buddhism, the city provides a completely different perspective from the Han culture of the Central Plains and shows the diverse charm of Chinese culture.

 How to Plan a Tour for Nature Lovers?

-To enjoy the natural beauty of China, Zhangjiajie, Huangshan, Hangzhou and Guilin will not disappoint you and each of them feasts your eyes with a completely different natural scenery.
+If you want to enjoy the natural beauty of China, Zhangjiajie, Huangshan, Hangzhou, and Guilin will not disappoint.
+Each of them offers new natural spectacles with a completely different scenery.

 Quartz sandstone peak forest landforms and minority folk customs are highlights of Zhangjiajie; Mt.
-Huanhshan is renowned for unique pine trees, bizarre rocks, sea of clouds, and hot springs; West Lake features poetic lakescapes; and Guilin is characterized by karst landform and serene and picturesque Li River.
+Huangshan is renowned for unique pine trees, oddly-shaped rocks, the sea of clouds, and hot springs; the West Lake features poetic lakescapes; and Guilin is characterized by karst landform and serene and picturesque Li River.

 For the itinerary, you can visit Mt.
 Huangshan for one or two days, then take the train to Hangzhou to tour West Lake.
-Without direct trains between Hangzhou and Zhangjiajie, it is recommended to transfer at Changsha, a hot tourist city in China, where you can also spend one or two days exploring.
-Then stay at ZhangjiajieĀ for about 3 days.
-Finally, take a high-speed train to Guilin to tour Li River.
+Without direct trains between Hangzhou and Zhangjiajie, we recommend going to Ā Changsha next, a hot tourist city in China, where you can also spend one or two days exploring.
+Then, stay at Zhangjiajie for about 3 days.
+Finally, take a high-speed train to Guilin to tour the Li River.

-If you are short of time, choose two of them for a natural exploration, such as Zhangjiajie + Guilin and Zhangjiajie + Mt.
+If you are short on time, choose two of them for a natural exploration, such as Zhangjiajie and Guilin or Zhangjiajie and Mt.
 Huangshan.

 7 Days Zhangjiajie and Guilin Tour by High-speed Train